6 Tasks for Efficient Google Workspace Admin

 Controls Third-Party Apps

 Controlling third-party apps that have access to this data is imperative.
 Third-party apps easily gain permissions to data, assuming the permissions of the user who is granting access.
 Most employees blindly allow permissions that are requested by an application (storage permissions, camera, contacts, etc).
-Malicious third-party apps may even mask the permission set they are requesting.
-How can organizations control data access to third-party applications when access to these applications may be coming from BYOD devices or any number of devices and source networks?

-Google natively provides basic whitelisting capabilities for third-party apps.
-You can allow installation of only white-listed apps, etc. However, there is no intelligence baked into the native solution.
 What if a whitelisted third-party app starts exhibiting signs of risky behavior or data access not seen or noticed previously?
 If the app is whitelisted, it will have free reign over the data is has access to

 SpinOne provides an intelligent solution to third-party apps control and Google Workspace security best practices that incorporates machine learning algorithms into the mix to profile application behavior and detect any change or anomalies in the expected behavior of the third-party app.
 This is a much more powerful solution to intelligently monitor apps rather than a simple whitelisting mechanism.
 SpinOne’s automated scan and apps control allow: